Kailangan mo ba ng tulong? Kami ay magagamit upang makipag usap sa iyo 7 araw sa isang linggoMagbasa Nang Higit Pa

 Can I appeal if my partner visa application is refused?

-Yes, the applicant or sponsor can usually appeal the refusal to the Administrative Appeals Tribunal, which will review the decision according to the law.
+Yes, the applicant or sponsor can usually appeal the refusal to the Administrative Review Tribunal, which will review the decision according to the law.
 Our legal team is experienced in the appeals process and can represent you before the Tribunal.

 Ano ang mangyayari pagkatapos kong maging permanenteng residente ng Australia?